osvlandi/AI_for_medicine/README.md

 3. **AI for Medical Treatment**
    - Estimate treatment effects using machine learning.
    - Learn about causal inference and uplift modeling.

-> **Note:** This repository contains only my personal implementations and notes.
-It does not include any copyrighted material from the course.

 ---